-Heather Crawford, a staff scientist in the Nuclear Science Division at the U.S. Department of Energy’s Lawrence Berkeley National Laboratory, along with her colleagues is developing a prototype for an ultrahigh-rate high-purity germanium (HPGe) detector that can count 2 to 5 million gamma rays per second while maintaining high resolution.
-The team expects to make the detector that enables them to precisely measure the energy spectrum under extreme conditions.
+Heather Crawford, a staff scientist in the Nuclear Science Division at the U.S. Department of Energy’s Lawrence Berkeley National Laboratory, along with her colleagues, is developing a prototype for an ultrahigh-rate high-purity germanium (HPGe) detector that can count 2 to 5 million gamma rays per second while maintaining high resolution.
+The team expects to make a detector to measure the energy spectrum under extreme conditions precisely.

 Gamma rays have the smallest wavelengths and the most energy of any wave in the electromagnetic spectrum.
-They are produced by the hottest and most energetic objects in the universe, such as neutron stars and pulsars, supernova explosions, and regions around black holes.
+They are produced by the universe’s hottest and most energetic objects, such as neutron stars and pulsars, supernova explosions, and regions around black holes.
 On Earth, gamma waves are generated by nuclear explosions, lightning, and the less dramatic activity of radioactive decay.

 With the design for the little yet forceful detector finished a month ago – the device estimates only 3 inches wide and 3 inches tall.
-Scientists anticipate testing the model, which was created at Berkeley Lab’s Semiconductor Detector Laboratory, as an individual detector, and afterward advancing toward a cluster.
+Scientists anticipate testing the model created at Berkeley Lab’s Semiconductor Detector Laboratory as an individual detector and advancing toward a cluster afterward.